PXL-IT/VMwareClusterInfo/FAQ.md

 ## Q6: How can we communicate with Tim?
 **A6:** I'll be as much as possible available on *Skype for Business* during the IT-Project hours.
 Login with your `student-number-mail-address` and search for my full name.

+The [SNB DevOps feedback/evaluation schedule](https://drive.google.com/open?id=1pIyWewGe2D4Ux9T4hnPcMfLeWMBVqv0Okfn7-KEUQdw) document gives a clear overview when your group evaluation moments are planned.
+A ten-minute timebox will be used during those meetings.
+If more time is needed, other moments can easily be requested.
+There are multiple empty boxes in the spreadsheet.
+Just ask Tim IRL or via Skype.
+He will schedule more time and update the schedule.
+Also, if a (or more) moment(s) doesn't suit you or your group, just ask to reschedule the evaluation moment(s).

+### SNB DevOps feedback/evaluation schedule
+The [SNB DevOps feedback/evaluation schedule](https://drive.google.com/open?id=1pIyWewGe2D4Ux9T4hnPcMfLeWMBVqv0Okfn7-KEUQdw) document gives a clear overview of all the feedback/evaluation moments.

 ### Before the winter break:
 IRL @ iSpace: Each afternoon of the IT Project.
 From around or a little bit after 14h00 until the end.